molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 This line adds the `CounterService` to the testing Module.
 Angular creates an instance of the Service and injects it into the Component under test.
 The test is shorter because the `ServiceCounterComponent` does not have Inputs or Outputs to test.

 As the `CounterService` always starts with the count `0`, the test needs to take that for granted.
-Neither the Component nor the Service allow to set a different start count.
+Neither the Component nor the Service allow a different start count.

 The integration test does not examine the Component’s inner workings.
 It only provides the Service but does not check how the Component and the Service interact.
 The Component might not talk to the Service at all.